Calderdale Shared Transport Hubs

 Why will there still be so few charging points for EVs?

-Richard asked 13 days ago
+Richard asked about 1 month ago

 Thank you for your question about EV charging points.
 While the shared transport hub programme is not primarily focused on significantly expanding EV charging infrastructure, the plans do show we are adding a couple more chargers as part of these developments to support the growing need for EV facilities.
 Further future proofing will also be explored through the programme to allow future EV chargers to be installed.